drfone logo

 Go through the below-mentioned step-by-step guide to factory reset Samsung Galaxy device.

 • Step 2.
-Now, press the Volume up, Power, and Menu button altogether until the device vibrates and the Samsung logo appears.
+Press and hold the Volume Up, Power, and Home button (or Volume Up + Power on Home-button-free models) together until the device vibrates and the Samsung logo appears.

 boot in recovery mode